In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Before diving into the domain implementations, the tactical design across the solution relies on a set of reusable abstractions defined in a shared core layer.

 Since there’s no domain-specific logic here, it serves as a clean, domain-agnostic abstraction — a good example of DRY.
-In fact, it could easily be packaged as a NuGet library to support other projects.
+In fact, it could easily be packaged as a NuGet library to support other projects, which is a common pattern in many companies.

 What are Aggregate, Aggregate Root, and Value Object?